rdkit/rdkit/Docs/Book/RDKit_Book.rst

 Overview
 ========

+Enhanced stereochemistry is used to indicate that a molecule represents more than one possible diastereomer.
-We are going to follow, at least for the initial implementation, the enhanced stereo representation used in V3k mol files: groups of atoms with specified stereochemistry with an ``ABS``, ``AND``, or ``OR`` marker indicating what is known.
-The general idea is that ``AND`` indicates mixtures and ``OR`` indicates unknown single substances.
+``AND`` indicates that a molecule is a mixture of molecules. ``OR`` indicates unknown single substances, and ``ABS`` indicates a single substance.
+This follows, the convention used in V3k mol files: groups of atoms with specified stereochemistry with an ``ABS``, ``AND``, or ``OR`` marker indicating what is known.

 Here are some illustrations of what the various combinations mean: